PyAV-Org/PyAV/docs/api/error.rst

 :ref:`error_classes` and at a lower level via :ref:`error_types`.

-FFmpeg will also return more typical errors such as ``ENOENT`` or ``EAGAIN``, which we do our best to translate to the builtin exceptions as defined by `PEP 3151 <https://www.python.org/dev/peps/pep-3151/#new-exception-classes>`_ (and fall back onto ``OSError`` if using Python < 3.3).
+FFmpeg will also return more typical errors such as ``ENOENT`` or ``EAGAIN``, which we do our best to translate to extensions of the builtin exceptions as defined by
+`PEP 3151 <https://www.python.org/dev/peps/pep-3151/#new-exception-classes>`_
+(and fall back onto ``OSError`` if using Python < 3.3).